spinamp/spindexer/README.md

    - ```DB_SUPERUSER=postgres DB_SUPERUSER_PASSWORD=password yarn bootstrap-db```
  - Ensure the Postgres server forces SSL only.
  - Ensure the SSL certificate for the postgres server is stored at db-ssl-certificate.pem if needed.
 If you're using AWS RDS, you can copy rds-ssl-certificate.pem to db-ssl-certificate.pem for convenience
- - Setup the ethereum provider, subgraph and ipfs endpoints (We recommend fast, dedicated endpoints for fast indexing that cache indexed content)
+ - Setup the config for each external dependency (We recommend fast, dedicated endpoints for fast indexing that cache indexed content):
+   - Ethereum provider for querying Ethereum
+   - Solana provider for querying Solana
+   - Blocks Subgraph for querying Ethereum block timestamps
+   - IPFS endpoint for accessing IPFS content
+   - IPFS pinning api url for pinning ipfs content to your own node
  - Bootstrap the DB with a recent backup so that you don't have to index from scratch:
    - ```yarn restore-db```